rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 Examples
 --------

-First, let's look at a simple example of how an :class:`~bayesian_learning_control.utils.log_utils.logx.EpochLogger` keeps track of a diagnostic value:
+First, let's look at a simple example of how an :class:`~stable_learning_control.utils.log_utils.logx.EpochLogger` keeps track of a diagnostic value:

 .. code-block::

-    >>> from bayesian_learning_control.control.utils.logx import EpochLogger
+    >>> from stable_learning_control.control.utils.logx import EpochLogger
     >>> epoch_logger = EpochLogger()
     >>> for i in range(10):
             epoch_logger.store(Test=i)